toeverything/blocksuite/README.md

 ![package-overview.png](./packages/docs/images/package-overview.png)

-In addition to extending custom blocks, here are what you can also conveniently achieve with BlockSuite:

-- Writing type-safe complex editing logic based on the [command](https://blocksuite.io/command.html) mechanism, similar to react hooks designed for document editing.
-- Persistence of documents and compatibility with various third-party formats (such as markdown and HTML) based on block [snapshot](https://blocksuite.io/data-synchronization.html#snapshot-api) and transformer.
-- Incremental updates, real-time collaboration, local-first state management, and even decentralized data synchronization based on the [document streaming](https://blocksuite.io/data-synchronization.html#document-streaming) mechanism of the document.
-- State scheduling across multiple documents and reusing one document in multiple editors.

 > 🚧 BlockSuite is currently in its early stage, with some extension capabilities still under refinement.
 Hope you can stay tuned, try it out, or share your feedback!

-## Getting Started

-To try out BlockSuite, refer to the [Quick Start](https://blocksuite.io/quick-start.html) document and start with the preset editors in `@blocksuite/presets`.

 ## Resources